kurcontko/mnemotree/README.md

 **To Run:**

-1. Install Streamlit: `pip install streamlit`
+1. Install with UI extras: `uv pip install -e ".[ui]"`
 2. Make sure you have the required database (Neo4j or ChromaDB) running and configured correctly.
 3. Set your OpenAI API key: `OPENAI_API_KEY=your_api_key`
-4. Run the Streamlit app: `streamlit run examples/memory_chat/app.py`
+4. Run the Streamlit app: `uv run streamlit run examples/memory_chat/app.py`

 These examples demonstrate the core functionality of Mnemotree and how it can be integrated into different types of applications.
 You can adapt and extend these examples to build more complex and sophisticated LLM agents with advanced memory capabilities.